The thought of taking an elderly person or a person suffering from dementia doesn’t need to be daunting

 1. Choose The Right Venue

 A place’s suitability is of the utmost importance to ensure a successful day out.
 Not only must it be suitably engaging, but it should have all the facilities that will meet the practical needs of your loved one.
-We would recommend doing your research and looking for places that are advertised as “dementia friendly” or simply have sufficient disabled facilities that will ensure that your loved one will not be unable to enjoy the whole experience due to accessibility issues.
+For those in Edinburgh, we’ve made it a little easier with our dementia-friendly map.
+We would recommend doing research and looking for places advertised as “dementia friendly” or simply with sufficient disabled facilities that will ensure that your loved one will not have a negative experience due to accessibility issues.
 The internet has a wealth of information on such places, and we have compiled a short list of some of our favourites for inspiration.

 If possible, you should pay a visit to the proposed venue in advance to identify any issues that may cause issues on the day e.g. is parking quite far away, is the walk too steep an incline, or is it simply too popular an attraction and the large crowds may prove to be too distressing?